Oklahoma executes man who claimed self-defense in a 2001 double killing

 Drummond, who witnessed the execution, did not appear to react.

-Hancock had long claimed he shot and killed Robert Jett Jr., 37, and James Lynch, 58, in self-defense after the two men attacked him inside Jett’s home in south Oklahoma City.
+Hancock long claimed that he shot and killed Jett, 37, and Lynch, 58, in self-defense after the two men attacked him inside Jett’s home in south Oklahoma City.
 Hancock’s attorneys claimed at a clemency hearing this month that Jett and Lynch were members of outlaw motorcycle gangs and that Jett lured Hancock, who was unarmed, to Jett’s home.
 A female witness said Jett ordered Hancock to get inside a large cage before swinging a metal bar at him.
 After Jett and Lynch attacked him, his attorneys said, Hancock managed to take Jett’s pistol from him and shoot them both.

 “Please understand the awful situation I found myself in,” Hancock told members of the Pardon and Parole Board via a video feed from the penitentiary.
 “I have no doubt they would have killed me.
 They forced me to fight for my life.”